philipsd6/typst-yearly-planner/calendar.typ

     // The title will be the year
     let title = fday.year

-    /* This is a premature optimization for mid-year use... would need to revamp the quarterly functionality, and since this was mostly for teachers, then the quarters aren't even real quarters, and we would need to define the quarters by date or week number in the config or by command line...
- */

     // If the calendar spans a year boundary, use both years as the title. let endash = [\u{2013}]
     if fday.year < lday.year {